This healthy crustless quiche is the perfect breakfast! Lightened up with whole milk while ham and broccoli make it kid friendly but still delicious.

 While I love quiches with crust, it’s no secret that pie crusts aren’t the healthiest part of the quiche.
 The trick to not missing the crust is perfecting the filling and baking technique.
 When the filling is tasty enough on it’s own, you really don’t need a crust.
 Even my toddler loves it!
 It’s one of my sneaky go-to ways to get her to eat broccoli.

 Adding ham, broccoli, or whatever other ingredients you choose adds additional nutrition with barely any added carbs.
 With so many people doing Keto, low-carb, or macro tracking diets these days, crustless quiches are king for their protein content (18g per serving) and lack of carbs.
 Plus, crustless quiche is extremely low calorie at 217 calories per slice.
-I mean, that’s almost half the calories of this standard ham and broccoli quiche recipe with crust.
+I mean, that’s almost half the calories of a standard ham and broccoli quiche with crust.

 Crustless quiche is easy to make too.
 And by easy, I mean eeeeeasy.
 Like, 15 minutes of prep, only 8 ingredients, pop it in the oven and enjoy kind of easy.